carlobortolan/RateABeer/README.md

 This will allow us to build and run several docker containers simultaneously.
 Instructions can be found [here](https://docs.docker.com/compose/install/).

-Once everything is up and running, visit [http://localhost:8000] to view the app.
+In theory it would be sufficient to run `docker-compose up` and, once everything is up and running, visit http://localhost:8000 to view the app.

 Note that docker-compose will start the app in production mode.